 William & Mary Law School Recruiting Policy

-William & Mary Law School establishes this Recruiting Policy in the spirit of professionalism, fairness, and reasonableness to:
+William & Mary Law School establishes these Recruiting Guidelines & Policies in the spirit of professionalism, fairness, and reasonableness to:

-• position law students to be as successful as possible in their job search activities while allowing students to meaningfully pursue their studies.
+- position law students to be as successful as possible in their job search activities while allowing students to pursue their studies meaningfully.

 I. Prohibition of Discriminatory Practices and Harassment, Including Sexual Harassment

-This Recruiting Policy incorporates the William & Mary Law School Non-Discrimination and Anti-Harassment Policy, which provides:
+This document incorporates the William & Mary Law School Non-Discrimination and Anti-Harassment Policy, which provides:

 Unless otherwise constrained by law, William & Mary Law School is committed to providing an environment for its students and employees that is free from (1) discrimination based on any personal factor unrelated to qualifications or performance such as, without limitation, race or color, citizenship, national origin or ethnicity, ancestry, religion or creed, political affiliation or belief, age, sex or sexual orientation, gender identity or expression, disability, marital status, pregnancy status, parental status, height, weight, military service, veteran status, caretaker status, or family medical or genetic information and (2) harassment, including sexual harassment.
 William & Mary also provides reasonable accommodations for qualified individuals with disabilities as required by law.